 Plus, this soup has added extra flavour from the onion and garlic.
 Without this, I’d probably say yes, cream is a must.

 So in my recipe, it’s an optional extra.If you’re really busting for some extra richness and you don’t have cream, add a knob of butter – it works a treat!

 4 steps.
 A bit of chopping, plonk it all in a pot, blitz, season then serve.

+Recipe VIDEO above.
 Especially in winter, there’s nothing better than dunking warm crusty buttered bread into a big bowl of creamy pumpkin soup.
-This recipe is ridiculously easy, and if you have a stick blender it's a one-pot-wonder.
-Recipe VIDEO below.
+This classic recipe is incredibly easy, and if you have a stick blender it's a one-pot-wonder.